fhircast/sandbox.js/README.md

 * The sandbox.js file is the backend that runs on Node.js.
 It provides all listening (client and hub) endpoints using the express module.

-* Th sandbox.html file is the frontend and runs in the browser.
+* The sandbox.html file is the frontend and runs in the browser.
 It triggers the client subscription requests and performs client event notifications to the hub.
+It is served to the browser by the sandbox.js app service.

 ## Endpoints description